denis-stepanov/advent/README.md

 `t` just emulates a hit.
 This action could be useful when AdVent for some reason would not react where it should, so you could give it a hand.

-`a` toggles the internal TV "in action" status, without making any specific action on TV.
+`a` toggles the TV internal "in action" status, without making any specific action on a TV.
 This action could be useful when AdVent for some reason comes out of sync with TV status (e.g., when AdVent is started with a uni-directional TV control and TV being muted).

-`space`, `m / M` and `v / V` act as TV control buttons, i.e., send the corresponding commands directly to TV.
+`space`, `m / M` and `v / V` act as TV control buttons, i.e., send the corresponding commands directly to a TV.
 AdVent will nevertheless keep track of these events in order to avoid conflict between user actions and its own actions.
 Also, activating these controls will change the TV action mode to the last one requested by user (i.e., if `space` is pressed, AdVent would change is action type to `mute`).

 `i / I` and `c / C` allow tuning the corresponding [AdVent parameters](#recognition-tuning-options) at run-time.
 Changing number of threads `n` on the fly is currently not possible (see issue [#68](https://github.com/denis-stepanov/advent/issues/68)).